 What Is Potato Tikki Chaat?

 Potato tikki chaat, or aloo tikki chaat, is a tongue-tickling street snack made of boiled potatoes, onions, peas, and spices.
 Tikkis are small cutlets, usually oval or round in shape, that are shallow-fried on a flat pan.

-Tikkis are typically served with mint-coriander chutney (also known as green chutney) and sweet-sour chutney.
-I have included recipes for both of these chutneys below.
+Tikkis are typically served with mint coriander chutney (also known as green chutney) and sweet and sour chutney.
 Sometimes, potato tikki chaat is also served with yogurt on top.
 This is just another serving option.

 Making this snack is easy and does not take much time.
 Let's get started!